at Advocates for Children

 Laws and Guidance

 McKinney-Vento Homeless Education Assistance Act, Reauthorized by Title IX Part A of the Every Student Succeeds Act [PDF]

 This document is the full text of the federal reauthorization of the McKinney-Vento Homeless Education Assistance Act under the Every Student Succeeds Act (ESSA), which went into effect on October 1, 2016.

 Title I of the Elementary and Secondary Education Act provides funding to states to improve the academic achievement of disadvantaged students.
 Sections 1112(b)(1)(0) & 1113 (c)(3)(A) of the ESEA specifically relate to students who are homeless, outlining the need for LEAs to provide a plan describing their services for homeless students and to reserve district funds for homeless students.

-All LEAs that receive Title I Funds must have students complete and submit a residency questionnaire or enrollment form, which asks about students' living arrangements, in order to identify students experiencing homelessness in the school district.
+All LEAs that receive Title I Funds are required to use a housing questionnaire for students in temporary housing, to ask about students' living arrangements.
+The purpose of the form is to better identify students experiencing homelessness in the school district.

 Upcoming Workshops and Trainings